mbalex99/rxjsfirebase/README.md

-#RXJS 5 (beta currently at Beta 6) wrapper around Firebase's API.
+#Firebase version 3 + RXJS 5 (beta currently at Beta 6) wrapper around Firebase's API.

 Works great with Angular2!
 Install using npm, you don't need typings since it's already packaged with the project.